FrankFacundo/press_review/README.md

 luxnews install-playwright
 luxnews install-playwright --platform current --platform windows-x64
 ```
 In a source checkout, Playwright caches are stored under `<repo>/playwright/<platform>`, for example `<repo>/playwright/mac-arm64` and `<repo>/playwright/windows-x64`.
-Desktop builds prepare and bundle this cache automatically by default so end users do not need to download browser assets.
-Packaged apps automatically use a bundled platform-specific cache when present; archived caches are extracted into the LuxNews app-data folder on first launch.
+Packaged apps automatically use a bundled platform-specific cache when present, and otherwise fall back to the LuxNews app-data folder.
 Override the cache location with `LUXNEWS_PLAYWRIGHT_CACHE_DIR=/path/to/cache`.

 ## Streamlit
 Run the Streamlit UI: